Vitamin B12 benefits and dosage

 Vital for healthy nerve function

-Deficiency can result in irreversible neurological damage
+Low levels can result in irreversible neurological damage.

-Benefits of B12 on the brain
+Health benefits of vitamin B12 for the brain

-As the most structurally complex and largest vitamin, B12 (also known as methylcobalamin—try saying that after a few sherries) is essential for our brains.
+As the most structurally complex and largest vitamin, B12 (also known as methylcobalamin—try saying that after a few sherries!) is essential for our brains.
 Every single cell in the body is dependent on vitamin B12 for metabolism—for brains that means energy for neurons to communicate.

 Get your Brain Health Score in 4 minutesTake the quiz

-Signs of B12 deficiency include:
+Signs of low levels of B12 include:

 A smooth, sore tongue